liuchongming1999/ImageNet-1K-training-and-validation/README.md

 ### Step 2: Download the Dataset

-Next, we'll grab the training and validation datasets from the official ImageNet repository:
+Next, grabing the training and validation datasets from the official ImageNet repository:

 ```bash
 # Download the training set